HeyPuter/docs/src/AI/txt2vid.md

 ## Return value
 A `Promise` that resolves to an `HTMLVideoElement`.
 The element is preloaded, has `controls` enabled, and exposes metadata via `data-mime-type` and `data-source` attributes.
 Append it to the DOM to display the generated clip immediately.

+> **Note:** Real Sora renders can take a couple of minutes to complete.
+The returned promise resolves only when the MP4 is ready, so keep your UI responsive (for example, by showing a spinner) while you wait.
+Each successful generation consumes the user’s AI credits in accordance with the model, duration, and resolution you request.

 ## Examples

 <strong class="example-title">Generate a sample clip (test mode)</strong>